italojs/CarND-Path-Planning-Project/README.md

 ### Trajectory Generation

-Lines [340](./src/main.cpp#340) to [445](./src/main.cpp#445) of `main.cpp` compute the trajectory of the vehicle from the decisions made above, the vehicle's position, and historical path points.
+Lines [344](./src/main.cpp#L344) to [448](./src/main.cpp#L448) of `main.cpp` compute the trajectory of the vehicle from the decisions made above, the vehicle's position, and historical path points.

-In lines [340](./src/main.cpp#340) to [401](./src/main.cpp#401) of main.cpp, the last two points in the already-covered terrain are computed.
+In lines [344](./src/main.cpp#L344) to [407](./src/main.cpp#L407) of main.cpp, the last two points in the already-covered terrain are computed.
 If the vehicle has not yet moved 60 meters, the vehicle's current position is used instead of the historical waypoints.
 In addition, the Frenet helper function getXY() is used to generate three points spaced evenly at 30 meters in front of the car

 Because splines are the method used to generate the trajectory, a shift and rotate transform is applied.

-In lines [403](./src/main.cpp#403) to [445](./src/main.cpp#445) of `main.cpp`, the computed waypoints are transformed using a spline.
+In lines [407](./src/main.cpp#L407) to [448](./src/main.cpp#L448) of `main.cpp`, the computed waypoints are transformed using a spline.
 The spline makes it relatively easy to compute a smooth trajectory in 2D space while taking into account acceleration and velocity.

-50 waypoints are generated in total.
-Because the length of the generated trajectory is variable, after the vehicle has assumed the correct position, the rest of the waypoints are generated to keep the vehicle in the target lane.
-This can be observed by watching the green trajectory line in front of the vehicle as a lane change occurs ([in the video](https://www.youtube.com/watch?v=34YczKN08eo&feature=youtu.be)).

 ## Data used in the project